python/devguide/getting-started/setup-building.rst

 1. A C compiler that can target WebAssembly (for example, `WASI SDK`_)
 2. A WASI host/runtime (for example, Wasmtime_)
+3. A system install of Python 3.11 or newer to run the build scripts

 All of this is provided in the WASI :ref:`dev container <using-a-container>` (which you can select as an alternative container when using a